Actindo-AG/Documentation/POS/Integration/02_ManageAccounts.md

 ## Check the account availability

-You may check the availability of a certain account number before creating it as account numbers can only be assigned once.
+You may check the availability of a certain account number before creating it, since account numbers can only be assigned once.
 Each account number is assigned to a specific number range, which indicates the account class.

 For detailed information, see [Check the account availability](../../RetailSuiteAccounting/Integration/03_ManageAccounts.md#check-the-account-availability) in the *Accounting* documentation.